Co-orientable taut foliations in Dehn fillings of pseudo-Anosov mapping tori with co-orientation-reversing monodromy: Introduction

+\begin{prop}\rm Let $K$ be a hyperbolic L-space knot in $S^{3}$ with co-orientation-reversing monodromy.
+If the stable foliation of its monodromy has no singularity in the interior of the fibered surface, then a manifold obtained from Dehn surgery on $K$ admits a co-orientable taut foliation if and only if it is a non-L-space. \end{prop}

-In the census \hyperref[D3]{[D3]}, there are $3242$ $1$-cusped hyperbolic fibered $3$-manifolds with monodromies satisfying that all singularities of the stable foliations have even number of prongs. $805$ of them have co-orientation-preserving monodromy, $2214$ of them have co-orientation-reversing monodromy, and the rest $223$ of them don't have co-orientable monodromy.
+In the census \hyperref[D3]{[D3]}, there are $3242$ $1$-cusped hyperbolic fibered $3$-manifolds, each of which is the mapping torus of a once-punctured surface such that the stable foliation of its monodromy only has singularities with an even number of prongs.
+Among them, $805$ have co-orientation-preserving monodromy, $2214$ have co-orientation-reversing monodromy, and the remaining $223$ don't have co-orientable monodromy.
 Let $\mathcal{N}$ denote the set of these $2214$ manifolds with co-orientation-reversing monodromy.
-For each $N \in \mathcal{N}$, we can obtain a CTF filling interval from our main results.
+For each $N \in \mathcal{N}$, we can obtain a CTF filling interval from Corollary \ref{open book}.
 In \hyperref[D1]{[D1]}, the manifolds in $\mathcal{N}$ are tested for being Floer simple, and some Dehn fillings of them are tested for being L-spaces.
 We can find some L-space filling slopes and NLS filling slopes of the manifolds in $\mathcal{N}$ from \hyperref[D2]{[D2]} (the data associated to \hyperref[D1]{[D1]}).

 We list some examples in $\mathcal{N}$ below with explicit CTF filling intervals obtained from Corollary \ref{open book}, as well as other data, such as fibered genera, degeneracy slopes, and maximal NLS filling intervals.
 We first explain how this data is obtained.
 For each $1$-cusped manifold $N$ in Examples \ref{v0751}$\sim$\ref{nonsharp},